 Around 2005, a friend and co-worker at Buffalo Exchange became her business partner in Potential Fashions, a recycled-clothing line.
 They sell their products online, at fashion markets, wholesale and consignment at many local clothing boutiques.

+Denver celebrity you'd most like to design for?
 I like designing for the masses better than custom.

 What inspires you?
 (No fair saying everything; be specific.)
 I have really enjoyed using Google image search ... you never know what you'll come across.

 Favorite Denver eatery?
 Devil's Food Bakery on Gaylord